ADVOCACY

 Every year Mass Rivers advocates alongside our partners for investments in our environment.
 Increasing the line items below would ensure that the state agencies who steward our waterways and environment have sufficient funding each year.

-Our goal is to get the state to spend 1% of the state budget on environmental agencies in the yearly budget (FY22 was only at 0.62%, up from 0.55% in FY18).
+Our goal is to get the state to spend 1% of the state budget on environmental agencies in the yearly budget (FY23 was at 0.83%, up from 0.73% in FY18).

 EEA oversees many important environmental programs, and the agency has recently taken on more responsibility with the Roadmap to Net Zero law, the offshore wind and clean energy law, the implementation of the CECP, and ongoing administration of programs with increased demand like the Municipal Vulnerability Preparedness program.
 We're advocating for increased funding for EEA so they can keep up with these new and expanded programs.